Valorant Aim: The Bayesian Way

 Round

-In the previous analysis we removed this variable from the model after testing for it's significance.
+In the previous analysis, we removed this variable from the model after testing its significance.
 What we will be doing now is averaging our accuracy from different weapons and distances in order to:

 2. See how this change in accuracy translates to how the number of downed bots changes.